 Recaps: Record the number of recaptures.
-Remember that previously-banded birds that escape or are inadvertently released before the band number is read should be recorded and counted as recaptures (BAND NUMBER remains blank).
+Remember that previously-banded birds that escape or are inadvertently released before the band number is read should be recorded and counted as recaptures (BAND NUMBER remains blank on the banding data sheet).

 Total: Tally the number of new, unbanded, and recaptured birds for each day of operation.
 At the end of the season, record the totals of these three categories at the bottom of the form.